flipperdevices/flipperzero-firmware/README.md

 # TODO

-* Create the event struct and a `process_event` function that updates the state
 * Create a fast forward API for state restoration
 * Create timer for random events
 * Create user input events